 Section 90 Row A Seat 6.

-I still remember the day like it was yesterday when a friend on my Bulls hockey team asked me if I would be interested in sharing some Leaf season tickets.
+I still remember the day like it was yesterday when a friend asked me if I would be interested in sharing some Leaf season tickets.

-Jim had joined my Bulls Doublerink rec team after I decided to recruit a couple new players.
-My friend Paul who was already on the team brought Jim out insisting that he could help the team.
-Jim was not a very good hockey player, but over time he just kind of grew on me like mold on a damp basement wall and he became a good friend.
+Jim had joined my Bulls Doublerink rec team after I decided to recruit a couple of new players.
+My friend Paul who was already on the team had brought Jim out insisting that he could help our team.
+Jim was not a very good hockey player, but over time he grew on me like mold on a damp basement wall and became a good friend.
 Back then Jim was dating a girl named Donna who for whatever reason she always reminded me of Canadian Juno and Grammy award singer K.D.
 Lang.

 Anyways, Donna’s grandfather had passed away.
 He had been a Toronto Maple Leafs season ticket holder since the Gardens opened back in 1931.
-Back in the early 80's Maple Leaf Gardens would never allow a season ticket holder to sell or hand over the rights to their Leaf tickets.
-The Gardens always had complete control over who got season tickets and the waiting list was very long in excess of ten years.
+Back in the early 80's Maple Leaf Gardens would never allow any season ticket holder to sell or hand over the rights to their Leaf tickets.
+The Gardens always maintained complete control over who got season tickets.
+The waiting list was very long and was in excess of ten years.

 I oughta know because I was on the list.